Seventh Connecticut Infantry Regiment

 "Since the battle, I have dreaded nights, for they are horrible nights.
 When on picket duty I always see Dupoy stand a little away in front, his face full of blood and the bullet hole in his forehead.
 At night in my dreams, he stands at the entrance, I awake.
 He is there, pale and bloody, but vanishes as soon as I see him.
 I could not keep the horrible crime a secret any longer."

 Rowley, who enlisted a day before Dupoy, was found guilty of murder by General Court Martial and hung on 3 September 1864 in Petersburg, Virginia.
 Both men were substitutes.
 (Our thanks to Jerold H. Davis of Deland Florida for information on the murder.
-Mr. Davis was formally the Danbury City, CT, historian.)
+Mr. Davis was formally the historian for Danbury City, Connecticut.)

 History of the 7th Connecticut Volunteer Infantry